TomObungu/breakbeat/README.md

 5. The executable breakbeat.exe will appear in the project root alongside the `.dll` files.
 Run it directly.

 # Issues
+- The game does not scale properly with different resolutions.
+Ensure your display resolution is 1080p and the display scaling is set to 100%.
-If you recieve an error such as MSVCP140.dll is missing then it means you do not have Microsoft Visual C++ Redistributable 2015-2022.
+- If you recieve an error such as MSVCP140.dll is missing then it means you do not have Microsoft Visual C++ Redistributable 2015-2022.